jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - When a different model is selected, the gpt-service is asked to update the model name of the transformer and the current title using `gptService.setModelForFragment(model, transformer, key)`.
   - A splitter.
   - "Refresh": When pressed, the transformer associated with the current tab recalculates the result.
-# MarkdownCode > services > transformer-base service
-- The transformer-base service is a base class for transformers, providing a common interface and functionality.
-- The constructor of this service takes in the name of the transformer, a list of transformer dependencies, and a boolean flag indicating whether the result values should be treated as JSON structures or regular text.
-- The service utilizes a result-cache-service to store results and track the build status.
-- The render-result function takes a text fragment, builds a message, sends a request to the GPT-service with the necessary information, and stores the result in the cache.
-- The get-result function retrieves an up-to-date result value for a specified key, using the cache when possible.
-It also handles circular references and manages the build stack.
 # MarkdownCode > services > transformers > double-compress service
 - The double-compress-service takes the result of compress-service and further shortens it.
 - It is useful for testing if the system understands the fragment and can be used as input for other processes.